TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-08 - Replaces terrain tracks of USA Sentry Drone with less transparent ones <a name='link__20220908__1162_sentry_drone_tracks'></a>
 **Changes**

-- **TWEAK**: Replaces terrain tracks of USA Sentry Drone with less transparent ones.
+- **TWEAK**: The terrain tracks of the USA Sentry Drone now show with less transparency.
 This makes the tracks less visible than those of tanks and China Outpost.

 **Links**